Hyp3ri0n/Angular2-BaseProject/README.md

 ## 4 - Start your project

+You have to launch the watchers to build and "watch" your project on a console :
+> npm run watch

-And finally, you can launch the lite-server and watcher to start coding :
+And finally, on another console, you can launch the lite-server and start coding :
 > npm run start
 *if nothing appears on the web browser, just refresh your page*